art-institute-of-chicago/data-aggregator/docs/.sections/endpoints.md

 ```
 :::

-#### Digital Publication Sections
+#### Digital Publication Articles

 _The data in this response may be protected by copyright, and other restrictions, of the Art Institute of Chicago and third parties.
 You may use this data for noncommercial educational and personal use and for "fair use" as authorized under law, provided that you also retain all copyright and other proprietary notices contained on the materials and cite the author and source of the materials._

-##### `GET /digital-publication-sections`
+##### `GET /digital-publication-articles`

-A list of all digital-publication-sections sorted by last updated date in descending order.
-For a description of all the fields included with this response, see [here](#digital-publication-sections-2).
+A list of all digital-publication-articles sorted by last updated date in descending order.
+For a description of all the fields included with this response, see [here](#digital-publication-articles-2).

 ###### Available parameters: